What we know about Elon Musk's new AI company 'X.AI Corp'

 Answer: Elon Musk believes that AI could cause 'civilization destruction'.

-Answer: Elon Musk has created a new company called X.AI, which will have its headquarters in the state of Nevada.
+Answer: Elon Musk has created a new company called X.AI, which will have its headquarters in Nevada, Texas.